Thank you for your interest in Kepler's Literary Foundation and for thinking of us for your literary event.

 Our events team will review your proposal and we will get in touch with you.
 If we agree to do an event together we will assign an event manager to you and work closely with you to produce and promote the event.
 Our marketing efforts typically include listing the event on our website, promoting it through an email newsletter to our 20,000-person mailing list, social media promotions through Kepler’s Facebook and Twitter pages, event flyers, notification of the event to about 50 local media outlets including radio, local print, and web outlets, and partnerships with local community organizations and schools as appropriate.
 For book-related events, Kepler’s Books will feature the book prominently in the store.

-We generally book events three to five months in advance of the proposed event date.
+We generally book events four to six months in advance of the proposed event date.

 Some speakers who have been here before you

 Our events span the breadth of arts, culture, science, technology, and current affairs.
 Following is a list of major event tracks and speakers we have hosted over the last few years:

 - Business and technology leaders: Daniel Pink, Adam M. Grant, Seth Godin, Paul Allen, Gary Vaynerchuk, Carly Fiorina, Meg Whitman, William Davidow, William Draper

 - Historians: Erik Larson, Ken Burns, Sarah Vowell, T.J.
 Stiles, David Kennedy, H.W.
 Brands